mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "How long have you been here?"
 I asked.

 "Just a moment.
-I figured you would be here today."
+I figured you would be here when I didn't see you in the cellar."

 I stayed silent, still listening for the leaves and my mother's voice.

 "You've been gone a while.
-Breakfast is ready soon."
+Breakfast will be ready soon."

 "I'll be there in a bit."